Program Overview

 Students who are 21 years or older and have never attended college (other than college credits taken while in high school) must supply:

-- If you are an NKU alumni or active/veteran military member, your application fee will be waived.
+• If you are an NKU alum or active/veteran military member, your application fee will be waived.
 Simply submit the online application without payment of the application fee.
 The fee will be waived when your credentials are verified.
 No further action is required.

 Students who are under 21 years old and have never attended college (other than college credits taken while in high school) must supply: